What is Opal and What Class of Mineral Does it Belong To?

 Conclusion:

 Opal is one gemstone that truly stands out among others thanks to its fascinating play-of-color effect that varies greatly depending on where it was formed and how it was polished afterward.
-While there are two main types – common and precious – both come with their own unique appeal that make them desirable additions to any collection!
-Whether you’re looking for something affordable or luxurious, there’s sure to be an opal out there just perfect for you – no matter your budget!
-So if you’ve been wondering about this mesmerizing stone lately, now you know all about what it is and why it’s so special!
+While there are two main types ā€“ common and precious ā€“ both come with their own unique appeal that make them desirable additions to any collection!